70-20-10 rule for money & budgets: as seen on TikTok

 Use the budget to work out where you can reduce unnecessary expenses and prioritise essential needs.
 Be honest about how much value you get from the things you’re paying for.
 Could any disappear without you really noticing?

 It may be possible to reduce your expenses by contacting your utility providers and negotiating better prices, especially if you’ve looked at price comparison websites and seen better deals (if you’re going to do this, take a screenshot to help show evidence).
 Remember, many of these companies will offer the best deals to new customers — so it really can pay to switch.
-The Snoop app is brilliant for scanning the best deals for you.

 Another great idea is to automate your budget using Direct Debits.
 Set them up so that your payments go out on pay day so that your money is all where it should be before you can be tempted to do anything else with it.
 This is known as “paying yourself first”.
 That means prioritising your financial goals above everything else.